 Having a problem with someone you live with can be tricky on many levels.
 This can be tough to deal with on your own.
 Reaching out to those around you can help ease some of the overwhelm, both emotionally and logistically.

 Consider approaching other friends and networks for support.
 Maybe you need a break from the roommate.
-Try asking a family member or friend if they can put you up for a few days.
+If you’re lucky enough to have a family member or friend who would let you stay with them for a few days, try asking them.
 Maybe there’s a self-help solution — for example, headphones, or a dehumidifier you could borrow — that could alleviate the problem.
 Get creative!

 Sometimes what you need is time — time to organize your thoughts on how to deal with the problem.
 Can you ask someone to switch shifts at work?
 Or for extra help around the house or with your kids?
 If you’re a student, can you get an extension on a paper?
 People are often willing to help out if they can.
 Here’s a list of resources that includes non-lawyer community supports.

 There are also legal resources to help explain your rights and to identify next steps.
-Some good options include the Tenant Resource & Advisory Centre, an advocate or a legal clinic.
+Some good options include the Tenant Resource & Advisory Centre, an advocate or a legal clinic in your community.
 These are all free.
 The Everyone Legal Clinic is a low-cost fixed-fee option for legal help.

 The best way to deal with a roommate problem is to avoid it altogether!
 If you’re going to be renting a space to live with someone else, put an agreement in writing.
 There are two main options: